Code-dot-mil/code.mil/implementation-guide.md

 To determine the appropriate person to contact within the IEC, consult your agency's legal department.

-This step MAY be done in parallel with the steps described below.
+This step may be done in parallel with the steps described below.

 ### Intellectual property review

-Although your agency MAY choose to waive its rights to any IP established in software, if an author has incorporated contributions from others, those contributors may have rights to those contributions that restrict your agency's ability to release the software.
-Thus, before the software can be released, the following questions MUST be addressed:
+Although your agency may choose to waive its rights to any IP established in software, if an author has incorporated contributions from others, those contributors may have rights to those contributions that restrict your agency's ability to release the software.
+Thus, before the software can be released, the following questions must be addressed:

 * Has every part of the proposed release been generated by Government employees in the course of their duties?
 * If not, is there permission from every other rights holder to release all of the other parts under the project's license?

-The PD MUST consult with your agency's legal department to perform an IP review (this review MAY be done by email or any other convenient and legal means).
-If there are external contributions that were not contributed under the project's license, then the PD MUST determine the license and copyright information for each contribution.
+The PD must consult with your agency's legal department to perform an IP review (this review may be done by email or any other convenient and legal means).
+If there are external contributions that were not contributed under the project's license, then the PD must determine the license and copyright information for each contribution.
 Provide these to your agency's legal department for review and final determination if the licenses are compatible with the license or contract under which the software is being released.
-If your agency's legal deparment determines that there are impediments to releasing the software, whatever permissions are necessary MUST be obtained before the software is released.
+If your agency's legal deparment determines that there are impediments to releasing the software, whatever permissions are necessary must be obtained before the software is released.
 If it is not possible to obtain the necessary permissions, then the software MUST NOT be released.
 Do not continue with the rest of this process.
-If DoD Legal agrees that there are no IP impediments to releasing the software, then DoD Legal MUST send a digitally signed email to the PD stating so.
+If your agency's legal deparment agrees that there are no IP impediments to releasing the software, then your agency's legal department should send a digitally signed email to the PD stating so.

 Note that copyright protection attaches to all literary works, including software, when they are created<sup>[8](#Footnote_8)</sup>.
 This includes